Shopify/polaris/polaris.shopify.com/content/design/typography/font-and-typescale.md

   <Dont>
     ![A table of products with their prices, but the prices are styled with a mono font instead of tabular numbers](/images/design/typography/typography-font-04-mono-dont@2x.png)

     Don’t use mono to align numbers for readability.
-Use tabular numbers (link) instead.
+Use [tabular numbers](/design/typography/using-type#tabular-numbers) instead.

   </Dont>